-The imperative for these departments is to ensure preferences are updated, and to know exactly where the data is kept, how it’s being used, and who has access to it in case of an audit.
+The data privacy roles and responsibilities for these departments are to ensure preferences are updated and to know exactly where the data is kept, how it’s being used, and who has access to it in case of an audit.

 Business is changing.
 Digital strategy is evolving and your technology stack is expanding.